warpstreamlabs/bento/resources/huggingbento/README.md

 # HuggingBento

-HuggingBento is a distribution of Bento with used used for running Hugging Face transformer pipelines.
+HuggingBento is a distribution of Bento built for running Hugging Face transformer pipelines.
 Built on [Knight's Analytics Hugot](https://github.com/knights-analytics/hugot) library which has two external dependencies:
-- A Open Neural Network Exchange (ONNX) Runtime dynamic library ([See installation](#install-onnx-runtime))
+- An Open Neural Network Exchange (ONNX) Runtime dynamic library ([See installation](#install-onnx-runtime))
 - A Hugging Face tokenizers C binding ([See installation](#install-the-hugging-face-tokenizers-binding))

 For the purposes of getting started, we'd suggest instead [running with Docker](#run-with-docker), where the `warpstreamlabs/huggingbento` image has the necessary dependencies baked in.